khaors/geocompr/main.md

   )
 ```

-Next, we tell **mlr** to fit 50 models in each of these subfolds while making use of randomly selected hyperparameter values (`ctrl` object in the above code chunk) within a predefined tuning space (`ps` object) in accordance with the literature [@schratz_performance_nodate].
+Next, we tell **mlr** to fit 50 models in each of these subfolds while making use of randomly selected hyperparameter values (`ctrl` object in the above code chunk) within a predefined tuning space (`ps` object).
+The latter was chosen with values recommended in the literature [@schratz_performance_nodate].
-This implies that we ask R to fit 250 models to determine the optimal hyperparameters which are then used for the performance assessment in the first fold of the outer resampling loop.
+Overall, this set up implies that we ask R to fit 250 models to determine the optimal hyperparameters which are then used for the performance assessment in the first fold of the outer resampling loop.
 We have to repeat this five times for each fold in the outer fold which leads to 250 * 5 models for one repetition in the outer loop.
 Since we are requesting 100 repetitions this leads to a total of 125,000 models.
 This is computationally quite demanding even with the small dataset used here.

+Multicore processing is easier under Linux.
+Overall, cloud computing is done on Linux servers.
+What is more, setting a seed for each thread/core/cpu is only available for R/Linux (mc.core.seeds).
+Therefore, we will present how to do nested cross-validatation using R code only working under Linux.
+We recommend Windows users to install a virtual machine on their system to reproduce the subsequent code.